zapdesign/-tiptap-pdf-generator/README.md

-# PDF Service - HTML to PDF with Puppeteer
+# PDF Service - HTML to PDF Generator

-A lightweight Node.js/Express microservice for generating PDFs from HTML using Puppeteer (headless Chrome).
+A Node.js/Express microservice for generating PDFs from HTML with **two rendering engines** to choose from.

-## Why this service?

-Traditional PDF generation libraries like pdfMake have fundamental limitations:
-- PDFs look different from the original HTML/CSS design
+## Two PDF Generation Options

+This service offers **two different PDF generators**, each with its own trade-offs:

+### 1. **Handlebars + wkhtmltopdf** (Default - Lightweight)

+**Best for:** Production environments with resource constraints, simple documents

+✅ **Advantages:**
+- Very lightweight (~50MB disk space)
+- Low RAM consumption (~100MB per PDF)
+- Fast startup time
+- Good HTML/CSS basic rendering

+⚠️ **Limitations:**
+- Limited support for modern CSS (Flexbox/Grid advanced features)
+- No JavaScript execution
+- May have minor rendering differences

+### 2. **Puppeteer** (High Fidelity)

+**Best for:** Complex documents requiring pixel-perfect rendering

+✅ **Advantages:**
+- 100% browser-accurate rendering (Chromium)
+- Full support for modern CSS (Flexbox, Grid, animations)
-- Inconsistent font sizes and spacing
+- Perfect font rendering
+- JavaScript support

+⚠️ **Limitations:**
+- Heavy (~300MB disk space for Chromium)
+- High RAM usage (~500MB per PDF)
+- Slower startup time
+- Increases server resource consumption by ~30%

+## Which One to Choose?

+**Use Handlebars/wkhtmltopdf if:**
+- You have simple documents with basic formatting
+- You need to minimize server resources
+- You're generating many PDFs concurrently
+- Minor rendering differences are acceptable

+**Use Puppeteer if:**
-- Limited HTML/CSS rendering capabilities
+- You need pixel-perfect rendering

-**Solution:** This microservice uses Puppeteer to render HTML exactly like a Chrome browser, ensuring 90%+ visual fidelity with your original design.
+- Your documents use complex CSS layouts
+- You have sufficient server resources
+- Visual fidelity is critical

 ## On-Demand Architecture